fishcus/KAP-manual/en/security/integrate_with_3rd_um.en.md

    - The *completeUserInfo(ManagedUser user)* method is used to add user information.

-     > **Note:** In Kyligence Enterprise, *completeUserInfo* is a mandotory method.
+     > **Note:** In Kyligence Enterprise, *completeUserInfo* is a mandatory method.
 Please leave it empty rather than delete it if you don't need to add user information.

    - Other methods should be implemented according to your actual needs.